-Today in science: Edwin Hubble and the expanding universe | EarthSky.org
+Edwin Hubble and the expanding universe

-November 20, 1889.
-Happy birthday, Edwin Hubble!
-The Hubble Space Telescope is named for this astronomer, because Hubble’s work helped define our modern cosmology, our idea of the universe as a whole.
+Happy birthday, Edwin Hubble, born on November 20, 1889.
+The Hubble Space Telescope bears this astronomer’s name.
+His work helped define our modern cosmology: our idea of the universe as a whole.

+Hubble was a multi-talented man who majored in science as an undergraduate at the University of Chicago.
+To keep a promise to his dying father, he studied law.
+He was also an amateur heavyweight boxer, and reportedly turned down the chance to fight professionally.
+As a graduate student, he returned to science at Yerkes Observatory in Wisconsin.
+In 1919, he accepted a position at the prestigious Mount Wilson Observatory in California, where he remained until his death in 1953.
+Shortly before his death, Hubble became the first astronomer to use the newly completed, famous Hale Telescope at the Palomar Observatory near San Diego, California.
+At the time, the 200-inch (5.1-meter) was among the largest in the world.

-Hubble helped astronomers see that we live in an expanding universe, one in which every galaxy is moving away from every other.
-If you read an introductory book about galaxies, or take an introductory class on them, you’ll likely encounter what’s known as Hubble’s law.
-In its simplest form, it states that, the more distant the galaxy, the faster it is moving away from us.
-This concept lies at the heart of our modern cosmology, in which the entire universe – space, time and matter – is thought to have been born in a Big Bang.
+Hubble helped astronomers see that we live in an expanding universe, where every galaxy is moving away from every other.
+This discovery was known as Hubble’s law for many years.
+At its simplest, the law states that, the more distant the galaxy, the faster it is moving away from us.
+This is at the heart of our modern cosmology.
+The entire universe – space, time and matter – is thought to have been born in a Big Bang.

 In 2018, the International Astronomical Union, or IAU, voted to rename Hubble’s law as the Hubble-Lemaître law.
 More about that change below.

-So what did Edwin Hubble do to deserve such a special place in the history of astronomy?
+Edwin Hubble’s special place in the history of astronomy

-Consider that most astronomers 100 years ago believed that our whole universe consisted of just one galaxy, our own Milky Way.
-In the 1920s, Hubble was among the first to recognize that there is a universe of galaxies located beyond the boundaries of our Milky Way.
+A hundred years ago, most astronomers believed our whole universe consisted of just one galaxy: our own Milky Way.
+In the 1920s, Hubble was among the first to recognize that there is a universe of galaxies beyond the boundaries of our Milky Way.
+What a truly mind-blowing realization!

-During the 1920s, Edwin Hubble observed stars that vary in brightness in a patch of light known at the time as the Andromeda nebula.
-He knew that these stars changed in brightness in a way that depended on their true brightness.
-He then saw how bright they looked to find the distance to the Andromeda nebula.
+Edwin Hubble observed stars in a hazy patch of light that at the time was known as the Andromeda nebula.
+Specifically, Hubble observed variable stars, those that change in brightness.
+He measured the period of how long a star took to dim and brighten.
+From the period of brightening, he calculated the star’s intrinsic brightness.
+From that, he could calculate the distance.
+That’s when he realized that the stars in this nebula were so far away that it couldn’t exist within our own galaxy.

-At the time, many astronomers believed that the Andromeda nebula was a forming solar system, located within the Milky Way’s boundaries.
-Hubble showed that this patch of light was really a separate galaxy – what we know today as the Andromeda galaxy – the nearest large spiral galaxy beyond our Milky Way.
+At the time, many astronomers believed that the Andromeda nebula was a forming solar system, within the Milky Way’s boundaries.
+Hubble showed that this patch of light was really a separate galaxy.
+Thanks to Hubble, we know it today as the Andromeda galaxy.
+It is the nearest large spiral galaxy beyond the Milky Way.

-Today, we know that this nearest large spiral galaxy, the Andromeda galaxy – is 2.2 million light-years beyond our Milky Way.
+The Andromeda galaxy is about 2.5 million light-years beyond our Milky Way.
 We also know that other galaxies extend around us in space for many billions of light-years.
-But to people in the 1920s, it was a revelation!
-As soon as the spiral nebulae – like the Andromeda galaxy – were revealed as separate galaxies, the known universe got much bigger!
+To people in the 1920s, though, this was a revelation.
+As soon as astronomers learned that spiral nebulae like the one in Andromeda are separate galaxies, the known universe got much bigger.

 But was this huge universe stationary?
-Or was it expanding, or contracting?
+Or was it expanding?
+Or contracting?

 The answer involved the light of galaxies as a whole.
-Astronomers observed that the light of distant galaxies was shifted toward the red end of the light spectrum.
-This red shift was interpreted as a sign that the galaxies are moving away from us.
-Hubble and his colleagues compared the distance estimates to galaxies with their red shifts.
-And – on March 15, 1929 – Hubble published his observation that the farthest galaxies are moving away faster than the closest ones.
+Astronomers observed shifts toward the red end of the spectrum in distant galaxies’ light.
+They interpreted this red shift as a sign that the galaxies are moving away from us.
+Hubble and his colleagues compared the distance estimates to other galaxies’ with their red shifts.
+On March 15, 1929 – Hubble published his observation that the farthest galaxies are moving away faster than the closest ones.

-This is the insight that became known as Hubble’s law.
+This is the insight that initially became known as Hubble’s law.

-It’s said that Albert Einstein was elated to hear of Hubble’s work.
+Albert Einstein was supposedly elated to hear of Hubble’s work.
 Einstein’s Theory of Relativity implied that the universe must either be expanding or contracting.
-But Einstein himself rejected this notion in favor of the accepted idea that the universe was stationary and had always existed.
+Einstein himself, however, had rejected this notion.
+Instead, he had favored the accepted idea that the universe was stationary and had always existed.

 When Hubble presented his evidence of the expansion of the universe, Einstein embraced the idea.
-He called his adherence to the old idea “my greatest blunder.”
+He called his adherence to the old idea his “greatest blunder.”

-Hubble was a multi-talented man.
-Although he majored in science as an undergraduate at the University of Chicago, a promise to his dying father caused him to take up a study of the law.
-He was also an amateur heavyweight boxer, and reportedly turned down the chance to fight professionally.
-He returned to science as a graduate student at Yerkes Observatory in Wisconsin.
-In 1919, he accepted a position at the prestigious Mount Wilson Observatory in California, where he remained until his death in 1953.
-Shortly before his death, Hubble became the first astronomer to use the newly completed, famous, then-giant 200-inch (5.1-meter) reflector Hale Telescope at the Palomar Observatory near San Diego, California.

-Renaming Hubble’s law as the Hubble-Lemaître law.
-In late October 2018, members of the International Astronomical Union – best-known among non-astronomers for demoting Pluto from major planet status in 2006 – voted to change the name of the Hubble law to honor the Belgian priest and astronomer Georges Lemaître.

-Henceforth, the IAU recommended, the Hubble law would be known as the Hubble-Lemaître law.
-Of the 4,060 astronomers who cast votes (out of around 11,072 eligible members), 78 percent were in favor of this change.
+In late October 2018, members of the International Astronomical Union (IAU) voted to change the name of the Hubble law as Hubble-Lemaître law.
+This change gives credit to the Belgian priest and astronomer Georges Lemaître.
+Of the 4,060 voting astronomers (of around 11,072 eligible members), 78 percent favored of this change.

-In fact, in the 1920s, Georges Lemaître did describe, in the French language, how the expansion of the universe would cause galaxies to move away from Earth at speeds proportional to their distance.
-He described the relationship between a galaxy’s recessional speed and its distance some two years before Edwin Hubble did.
+In the 1920s, some two years before Hubble, Georges Lemaître described how the expansion of the universe causes galaxies to move away from Earth at speeds proportional to their distance.
+Lemaître was a Belgian Catholic priest, mathematician, astronomer, and professor of physics at the Catholic University of Louvain.
+Before Hubble did, he described the relationship between a galaxy’s recessional speed and its distance.

-Among professional astronomers and students of the history of science, Lemaître’s name has long been known and honored for his achievement.
-Now the IAU has voted an acknowledgement of Lemaître’s contribution.
-Writing in Nature on October 30, 2018, Elizabeth Gibney said:
+Among professional astronomers and science history students, Lemaître’s name has long been known and honored for his achievement.
+Writing in Nature on October 30, 2018, Elizabeth Gibney said of the IAU’s acknowledgement of Lemaître:

 The move seems to be the first time an organization has voted to alter the name of a scientific law – although some scientists doubt whether the change will be noticed.
 The IAU has been the arbiter of planet and moon names since 1919, and oversees astronomers’ official catalogue of star names, but it has no formal mandate over the names of scientific laws.